peelframework/peel/_manual/experiments-definitions.md

 ### Experiments and Experiment Suites

-With the above beans we can define the two experiments that respecitvely run [the FlinkWc job](https://github.com/stratosphere/peel-wordcount/blob/master/peel-wordcount-flink-jobs/src/main/scala/org/peelframework/wordcount/flink/FlinkWC.scala) on Flink and [the SparkWC job](https://github.com/stratosphere/peel-wordcount/blob/master/peel-wordcount-spark-jobs/src/main/scala/org/peelframework/wordcount/spark/SparkWC.scala) on Spark.
+With the above beans we can define the two experiments that respectively run [the FlinkWc job](https://github.com/stratosphere/peel-wordcount/blob/master/peel-wordcount-flink-jobs/src/main/scala/org/peelframework/wordcount/flink/FlinkWC.scala) on Flink and [the SparkWC job](https://github.com/stratosphere/peel-wordcount/blob/master/peel-wordcount-spark-jobs/src/main/scala/org/peelframework/wordcount/spark/SparkWC.scala) on Spark.

 If we leave the `config` parameters empty, the experiments will be executed using the default configuration for the current environment.
 We wrap this variant in a `word-count.default` bundle.